 Far from!
 Kazakhstan is incredibly safe, and its people are possibly the friendliest of all Central Asian countries.
 No need to fret about offending religious customs: Kazakhstan is a secular country, and Kazakhs practice a very relaxed, moderate form of Islam.
 Drinking is commonplace, as are short sleeves and skirts.

 As for sightseeing, Kazakhstan has something for every kind of traveler.
-Astana and Almaty, its two biggest cities, are incredibly cosmopolitan; Astana is set to host the World Expo in 2017.
+Astana and Almaty, its two biggest cities, are incredibly cosmopolitan; Astana is held the World Expo in 2017.
 For adventure travelers, Kazakhstan’s vast wilderness has rolling steppe, towering mountains, and golden plains for those willing to venture into its depths.

 Sebastiaan of Lost with Purpose